 We, at Roman Tavast, received a phone call one Friday morning saying that some special lapel pins were urgently needed.
 Intrigued we asked to elobarate, and were told that the caller was a costume designer, Stephanie Collie from LHF Films Ltd. She is working on set for the film London Has Fallen, which will be released in October 2015.
 The filming is taking place at Pinewood Studios, home of some of Britain’s best movies, including the James Bond blockbusters.
 The lapel pins were desperately required for the actors playing the agents of the United States Secret Service, including for the leading role of Secret Service head Mike Banning, played by Gerard Butler.
 The film is a sequel to previous movie called Olympus Has Fallen, released in 2013.

 The story is taking place in London, where the British Prime Minister has died under mysterious circumstances.
 His funeral is a must-attend event for leaders of the Western world.
 What starts out as the most protected event on Earth turns into a deadly plot to kill the world’s most powerful leaders and unleash a terrifying vision of the future.
-Only three people have any hope of stopping it: the President of the United States of America Benjamin Asher, played by Aaron Eckhart, his formidable Secret Service head Mike Banning, played by Gerard Butler and an English MI-6 agent who rightly trusts no one.
+Only three people have any hope of stopping it.
+One being the President of the United States of America Benjamin Asher, played by Aaron Eckhart.
+Secondly his formidable Secret Service head Mike Banning, played by Gerard Butler.
+And an English MI-6 agent who rightly trusts no one.
 What follows is an exciting story involving intrigue and action.

 We are pleased that LHF Films Ltd chose Roman Tavast as a supplier of the Secret Service lapel pins for the movie.
 Because time was very tight the normal turnaround time had to be halved but both parties were committed to accomplish the goal.

 The design process of the lapel pin

-We were provided a design initially that we looked at closely and made suggestions which we felt enhanced the final result of the lapel pins.
-Due to our experience in this field we often make appropriate enhancement suggestions and they are generally accepted by our customers.
+Our customer provided us a design initially that we looked at closely and made suggestions which we felt enhanced the final result of the lapel pins.
+Due to our experience in this field we often make appropriate enhancement suggestions.
+Generally our customers accept them.

 Designing the Lapel Pin